 Click here for more information on ticket prices.

 A Local's Eye View

-Get the ‘local low-down’ on York with insight into great things to see and do, as well as recommended places to eat, drink and dance in this historic northern city.
+Get the ‘local low-down’ on York with insight into great things to see and do, as well as recommended places to eat, drink and dance in the historic walled city.

 Daily Highlights Roundup

 A seamless week’s feed of content, providing daily choices of restaurants, attractions and events in York, as well as a comprehensive spotlight on the best upcoming high-profile concerts, productions and more.

 Discover and book tables, takeaways, tickets, hotels, taxis and more in York, all in the same place without leaving the app, or create and share plans to help maximise your time with friends.